cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 TXNounce ++, 8; // mining is treated as a tx sending to self `ChainIDminerAddress`IPFSsig; //IPFS signature on `ChainIDminerAddress` to proof association.
 Verifier decodes siganture to derive IPFSaddress QM..;
-ChainIDminerOtherInfo, 128 bytes; //nick name. msg, flexible bytes;
-= { //original tx from voting collection: wiring and file operation. nounce, 8;
+ChainIDminerOtherInfo, 128 bytes; //nick name. msg, flexible bytes; // one block support one transaction only = { nounce, 8;
 version,8, "0x1" as default;
 timestamp,4,tx expire in 24 hours;